What Is Non-Owner Car Insurance?

 Several factors influence your individual premium:

-Driving Record: Clean records receive the lowest rates, while DUI convictions, at-fault accidents, or traffic violations can increase costs by 50-200%.
+Driving Record: Clean records receive the lowest rates, while DUI convictions, at-fault accidents, or traffic violations can increase costs significantly.
 Learn more about how accidents affect insurance rates.

-Location: Urban areas with higher accident rates and insurance fraud generally cost more than rural locations.
-State insurance requirements and litigation environments also impact pricing significantly.
+Location: Urban areas with higher accident rates generally cost more than rural locations.
+State averages vary widely—Florida averages $792–$924/year, while Arizona averages $360–$400/year.

 Coverage Limits: Higher liability limits increase premiums but provide better financial protection.
-Minimum state limits cost least, while recommended limits of 100/300/100 add $100-$200 annually.
+State minimums cost the least, while recommended limits of 100/300/100 add to your annual cost.

 Where to Buy and When It Makes Sense